hwangbro/public_notes/crystal_faq.md

 - This removes the entire need to go to the Radio Tower and do the lottery, and removes the need for LID manip.
 If done successfully, it should save around 30-35s.

 ### What are the extended manips?
 - I have started attempting [Totodile Extended Manip](crystal_extended.md) which I have designed.
-This manip starts with a save + quit in the lab before getting Totodile and ends with critting Mikey's pidgey
+This manip starts with a save + quit in the lab before getting Totodile and ends when I enter Falkner's gym.
 - These strats are extremely difficult and require clearing over 160 textboxes perfectly (~5 frame window per textbox).
 If a single textbox is missed, the manip will fail.
-- These strats can save over a minute over the strategies used in the previous world record (3:08:13 by WaveWarrior) and around 40s over the current world record by me.
+- These strats can save over a 90 seconds over the strategies used in the previous world record (3:08:13 by WaveWarrior) and over a minute on the current world record by me.

 ### What is that timer on the top of your LiveSplit layout?
 - That is [FlowTimer](https://github.com/stringflow/flowtimer), a program that acts like a metronome in order to hit frame precise manipulations.
 Whenever that timer is ticking down, it means I'm preparing for a manipulation and I'm trying to time hitting A when the timer reaches 0.